ESA title

 Space Added Value

 Earth observation data from Copernicus Marine is essential for prediction AMR abundance levels in water.
 Since we use 30 water quality parameters, biochemical and oceanographic markers such as chlorophyl A concentration, water salinity, water alkalinity, turbidity water pH, etc. to predict values of AMR abundance.
 With our proprietary developed script by Zero Gravity Oy, we feed numeric values from 30 water quality markers from Copernicus marine to machine learning model.
 It predicts AMR abundance in water with machine learning models.
-We demonstrated that it is feasible to predict AMR abundance from EO water quality data and chose the machine learning model with the highest performance.
+We demonstrated that it is feasible to predict AMR abundance from EO water quality data.

 Current Status